Ugocode/Salary_Prediction_Project/README.md

 This project is highly tuned by the parameters to get the Mean Squared Error below 360.

 important features which helped in the predicting of the model was outlined.

+# Insights

+Insights shows that ones qualification playes a big role in determining salaries of the worker...